zokradonh/kopano-docker/core/README.md

 - kopano-server is configured to listen on the ports 236 (plain) and 237 (https)
 - kopano-ical is configured to listen on the port 8080, but the web container is also configured to proxy access to http(s)://FQDN/caldav to kopano-ical
 - kopano-gateway is configured to listen on IMAP traffic on port 143.
-Pop3 is deactivated by default but whould be listening on port 110.
+Pop3 is deactivated by default but would be listening on port 110.
 Pop3s and IMAPs are currently not configured. (see https://github.com/zokradonh/kopano-docker/issues/16 for more details).